oracle/weblogic-kubernetes-operator/docs-source/content/security/domain-security/image-protection.md

   webLogicCredentialsSecret:
     name: "domain1-weblogic-credentials"
 ```
-To create the Kubernetes secret, `my-registry-pull-secret`, in
+To create the Kubernetes Secret, `my-registry-pull-secret`, in
 the namespace where the domain will be running, `domain1-ns`, the following
 command can be used:
 ```bash